randomtruffles/Dominion_League/resources.md

 * **Procession**: Action, $4 *(Dominion: Dark Ages)*<br>You may play a non-Duration Action card from your hand twice.
 Trash it.
 Gain an Action card costing exactly $1 more than it.
 * **Trader**: Action, $4 *(Dominion: Hinterlands)*<br>Trash a card from your hand.
 Gain a Silver per $1 it costs.<br>––––––––––––––––––––<br>When you gain a card, you may reveal this from your hand, to exchange the card for a Silver.

+Errata has been announced for some cards, but has not been implemented in Dominion Online yet:
+* **Donate**: At end of turn, put all cards from your deck and discard pile into your hand, trash any number, shuffle your hand into your deck, then draw 5 cards.
+* **Mountain Pass**: When you are the first player to gain a Province, at end of turn, each player bids once, up to 40 Debt, ending with you.
+High bidder gets +8VP and takes the Debt they bid.

 Additionally, two cards intentionally works differently online than what the card text says:

 * **Black Market**: The Black Market deck is made up of exactly 60 unused Kingdom cards that do not have any setup.
 The Black Market deck will also not have card costing a Potion unless a card like that is in the Kingdom.
 When you play Black Market, the un-bought cards are put back in a random order, and the Black Market deck is shuffled once all the cards from it have been revealed once.